yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `subscribe.subject`: Subject of the email notification for action subscribe.
 Default is **Subscription Notification**.

 `subscribe.body`: Body of the email notification for action subscribe.
-Default is **Subscription created for Catalog Item:  {catalogItem} Subscription key: {subscriptionKey}**.
+Default is **Subscription created for Catalog Item:  {catalogItem} {authtemplate}**.

+`subscribe.oauth:` Body of the email notification for action subscribe on OAuth authorization is **Your API is secured using OAuth token.
+You can obtain your token using grant_type=client_credentials with the following client_id={clientID} and client_secret={clientSecret}**.

+`subscribe.apikeys`: Body of the email notification for action subscribe on APIKey authorization is **Your API is secured using an APIKey credential:header:{keyHeaderName}/value:{key}**.

 `unsubscribe.subject`: Subject of the email notification for action unsubscribe.
 Default is **Subscription Removal Notification**.